schochastics/quarto-sketchy-html/README.md

 All available classes are shown in the template.

-A rendered version of `template.qmd` can be foun on [quarto.pub](https://schochastics.quarto.pub/quarto-sketchy-theme/)
+A rendered version of `template.qmd` can be found on [quarto.pub](https://schochastics.quarto.pub/quarto-sketchy-theme/)